dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ---
 title: .NET Aspire tooling
-description: Learn about essential tooling concepts for .NET Aspire. ms.date: 04/25/2024
+description: Learn about essential tooling concepts for .NET Aspire. ms.date: 05/13/2024
+zone_pivot_groups: dev-environment
 ---

 # .NET Aspire setup and tooling

 .NET Aspire includes tooling to help you create and configure cloud-native apps.
-The tooling includes useful starter project templates and other features to streamline getting started with .NET Aspire for both Visual Studio and CLI workflows.
+The tooling includes useful starter project templates and other features to streamline getting started with .NET Aspire for Visual Studio, Visual Studio Code, and CLI workflows.
 In the sections ahead, you'll learn how to work with .NET Aspire tooling and explore the following tasks:

 > [!div class="checklist"]
 >
 > - Install .NET Aspire and its dependencies
-> - Create starter project templates using Visual Studio or the .NET CLI
+> - Create starter project templates using Visual Studio, Visual Studio Code, or the .NET CLI
 > - Install .NET Aspire components
 > - Work with the .NET Aspire dashboard